Mayan Ruins Riviera Maya, Tulum & Coba

 Travelling With a Guide

-If you choose to do this, several companies offer this service and the prices vary as do what is included and not included in the tours.
-A couple of these are: We Love Puerto Morelos Tours and Cancun Adventure Tours.
+If you choose to do this, several companies offer this service and the prices vary in what is included and not included in the tours such as Cancun Adventure Tours.

 Getting to Coba is easier if you are part of a Tour group (our tour to the Tulum Ruins included the Coba Ruins) or you could drive.
 It takes about 45 minutes from Tulum.